digital-chemistry-laboratory/morfeus/docs/sterimol.rst

   L         B_1       B_5       L_uncorr  d(a1-a2)
   4.21      2.87      3.27      3.81      1.10

-2D and 3D plots can also be obtained to visualize the vectors
+2D and 3D plots can also be obtained to visualize the vectors.
+The points shown make up the convex hull of the vdW surface (see `Background`_)

 .. code-block:: python
   :caption: 2D plot